quintel/atlas/README.md

 ### Building ETSource for ETEngine

-Not yet supported, but in the near future it will be possible to use Tome to build files to be used by ETEngine.
+Not yet supported, but in the near future it will be possible to use Atlas to build files to be used by ETEngine.
 This involves taking the ".ad" files and a region code (such as "nl"), performing the queries in each document using data from the chosen region, then handing the partially-calculated graph to